What do I do if my income changes after filing a Consumer Proposal?

 What is a Consumer Proposal?

 Among the available debt relief options, a Consumer Proposal is often the most affordable as payments are based on an individual’s monthly income and expenses.
-The proposal protects assets and places an immediate stay of proceedings on current and future collections, court judgments, and garnishees.
+The proposal protects and places an immediate stay of proceedings on current and future collections, court judgements, and wage garnishes.
 There is no penalty for paying a Consumer Proposal off early, and it is not uncommon to see debts reduced by half or even up to 80 percent in some cases.

 Who can file a Consumer Proposal?

-A Consumer Proposal may be filed by an individual who is bankrupt or insolvent and whose debts, excluding debts secured against the individual’s principal residence, do not exceed $250,000.
-Consumer Proposals must be filed through a Licensed Insolvency Trustee who will support you through the process.
+A Consumer Proposal may be filed by an individual who is bankrupt or insolvent and whose debts – excluding debts secured against the individual’s principal residence – do not exceed $250,000.
+Consumer Proposals must be filed through a Licensed Insolvency Trustee (LIT) who will support you through the process.

 What happens after filing a Consumer Proposal?

-Upon filing the Consumer Proposal, a stay of proceedings comes into effect immediately and prevents unsecured creditors from seeking repayment of debt outside of the proposal process.
+Upon filing the Consumer Proposal, a stay of proceedings comes into effect immediately that prevents unsecured creditors from seeking repayment of debt outside of the proposal process.

-As the debtor, you begin making the agreed payments through your Licensed Insolvency Trustee over the agreed term.
-As part of the proposal, you must also attend two mandatory financial counselling sessions throughout the term as part of a requirement for completion.
+As the debtor, you begin making the agreed payments through your LIT over the agreed term.
+As part of the requirement for completing the proposal, you must also attend two mandatory financial counselling sessions throughout the term.

 What are your options if your income decreases after your Consumer Proposal has been accepted?

-• If you expect your income to increase in two months, you could choose to defer two month’s payments and then continue making your payments again.
-But at some point, you will need to catch up on the two missed payments.
+• If you expect your income to increase in two months, you could choose to defer payments for two months and then continue making your payments.
+You will, however, need to catch up on those two missed payments.

-• If you expect your income to decrease for longer than two months, you may choose to miss three payments and allow your proposal to default.
-Your creditors’ collection rights will return and you may need to consider Bankruptcy to deal with your debts.
+• If you expect your income to decrease for more than two months, you may choose to miss three payments and allow your proposal to default.
+Your creditors’ collection rights will return, and you may need to consider Bankruptcy to deal with your debts.

 Amendment to an existing Consumer Proposal

 In extraordinary situations, an existing Consumer Proposal can be amended to a reduced monthly payment if there is a material change in your financial circumstances.
-If an amended Proposal is filed, the creditors get to vote on whether they agree to the amended Proposal or not.
-Your Licensed Insolvency Trustee will need to calculate and file your amended Consumer Proposal and you will need to provide documentation to allow your Trustee to verify the change in your financial situation.
+If an amended proposal if filed, the creditors get to vote on whether they agree with the proposed changes or not.
+Your LIT will need to calculate and file the amended proposal, and you will need to give them documentation to verify the change in your financial situation.

-Once your Trustee submits to your creditors, it will be up to them to accept the amended payment terms.
+Once your LIT submits to your creditors, it will be up to them to accept the amended payment terms.
 If your creditors do accept the terms, you will be unable to return to the original Consumer Proposal.
 If your creditors do not accept the amended terms, your proposal is considered failed.
-When a proposal fails, your creditors reclaim their rights for the amount of your debts, less any amounts they may have already received from the Consumer Proposal payments so far.
+If that happens, your creditors reclaim their rights to your debts, less any amounts they may have already received from your payments so far.

 What are my options if my income increases after my Consumer Proposal has been accepted?

-However, once your Consumer Proposal has been accepted by your creditors, your income could increase, you could receive a bonus, you could win the lottery, or receive an inheritance — and there would be no required change to the terms of your proposal.
+However, once your Consumer Proposal has been accepted by your creditors, there will be no required change to the terms of your proposal.
 Once accepted by your creditors and the court, your unsecured creditors are not entitled to any increases in your income or assets.

 Consultation icon